jashwanth-12/hopper-client/README.md

 # hopper-client

-A drop-in, voice-tuned replacement for the OpenAI async client.
-It speaks the exact same API as `openai`'s `AsyncOpenAI`, but ships an **HTTP/2 connection pool that stays warm across streaming turns** — so a voice agent stops paying a fresh TCP + TLS handshake on every turn.
+A drop-in, voice-tuned replacement for the OpenAI client.
+It has the same interface as OpenAI client with optimized config so that a voice agent stops paying a fresh TCP + TLS handshake on every turn.

-**Why this exists.** Voice agents call an LLM once per conversational turn, and the thing that gates response latency is **time-to-first-token (TTFT)**.
-With the stock OpenAI client (HTTP/1.1, 5-second keep-alive) the connection is constantly torn down and rebuilt between turns — conversational pauses exceed the keep-alive window, and cancelling a stream early (barge-in) leaves an HTTP/1.1 connection un-reusable, so it's closed.
-Each rebuild costs a TCP + TLS handshake, which on a long-RTT path is **hundreds of milliseconds added to every turn**. `hopper-client` fixes this with one change: an HTTP/2 pool with a long keep-alive, so a single warm connection is reused across turns, interruptions, and many concurrent sessions.
+**Why this exists.** Voice agents call an LLM once per conversational turn.
+With the stock OpenAI client (HTTP/1.1, 5-second keep-alive) the connection is constantly torn down and rebuilt between turns, conversational pauses exceed the keep-alive window and hence you can't reuse a HTTP/1.1 connection.
+Each rebuild costs a TCP + TLS handshake, which is **hundreds of milliseconds added to every turn**. `hopper-client` fixes this with a singlevwarm connection that is reused across turns and interruptions.

 ```python
 # before